L1TnzO/geospatial-incident-platform/docs/frontend/dashboard.md

 - Uses `grid-template-columns: repeat(auto-fit, minmax(220px, 1fr))` to collapse charts into a single column on narrow viewports.
 - Adapts paddings for tablet screens (`max-width: 768px`) and keeps KPI/Recent cards legible on touch devices.
 - Defines shared utility classes (`.dashboard-placeholder`, `.dashboard-error`, `.dashboard-empty`, `.dashboard-loading`) for consistent skeleton and error messaging.
+- Adds `.dashboard-export`, `.dashboard-export-cancel`, and `.dashboard-export-banner*` styles so the export controls align with the existing pill buttons and emphasise success/error states.

 ## Testing